14 Things Your Dog Trainer Wishes You Knew

 I spoke with several certified professional dog trainers and behaviorists and pooled together some of the most frustrating and common myths and dog basics that they wish pet parents would be aware of.
 So let’s have a go at it, shall we!

 14 Things Your Dog, Dog Trainer and Behaviorist Wish You Knew

-– Dog training, and especially behavior modification is a process not an event.
-Dog training and behavior modification takes time!
+– Dog training, and especially behavior modification is a process, not an event.
+Dog training and behavior modification take time!
 Dog training is the only discipline where one is teaching two different species simultaneously, both beginners, how to communicate.
-Each unique individual is different and the time varies based on a number of factors including but not limited to: age, how ingrained the behavior is, mental health, physical health, cognition, motivation, breed, circumstances, environment, pet parents commitment, financial situation of parents…etc.
+Each unique individual is different and the time varies based on a number of factors including but not limited to: age, how ingrained the behavior is, mental health, physical health, cognition, motivation, breed, circumstances, environment, pet parents commitment, the financial situation of parents, etc.

 Dog training and behavior modification is a process and does not end when a trainer or behaviorist leaves your home!
 Your dog is learning, whether you like it or not, 24/7.
 The quicker you realize this the better off your relationship will be.

 – Seek out a specialist!
 News flash, television is not real.
 Television programs are productions, existing only to make money and collect viewership.
 Most shows are contrived reality shows that do not provide up-to-date information, educated, sound or humane advice.
 In other words, if you listen to Cesar Millan for dog training or behavior advice you might as well listen to Dr. Phil for your medical advice, the Kardashians for your dating advice and Jerry Springer for your world social news.
 Just don’t do it.
 Your dog will thank you later.
 Every dog and family needs training otherwise known as coaching, teaching, learning, guidance, and help from a qualified dog professional.
 Dog training is the unregulated, wild, wild west – caveat emptor!